noxiousghost/todo-cli-app/README.md

   todo-cli show
 ```

-The commands and options are same as discussed in [run the application in developement mode](#run-the-application-in-development-environment) section.
-You just have to replace `npm run dev` with `todo-cli`.
+The commands and options are same as discussed in [run the application in development mode](#run-the-application-in-development-environment) section.
+You just have to replace `npm run dev --` with `todo-cli`.
 It is possible to change the name of the application from _todo-cli_ to anything you like.
 For that you just have to modify the bin configuration in package.json file as.

 ```package.json
   "bin": {